gcruzgar/UKsurvey/README.md

 + [crosstab](scripts/crosstab.py) outputs a 5 dimensional matrix which acts as a population seed in household microsynthesis.
 + [tpm](scripts/tpm.py) generates a transition probability matrix, i.e. a table with probabilities of transition from one state to another.
 This is used to determine whether a transition occurs during microsynthesis.

 In general, this project feeds inputs to [neworder](https://github.com/virgesmith/neworder)'s dynamic microsimulation environment as well as the [quasi dynamic household microsimulation](https://github.com/virgesmith/humanleague) in SPENSER, ultimately acting as a key tool to produce population estimates at household level.
 The project serves as a demonstration of the use of current software in SPENSER with a different data set, confirming the validity of integrating new datasets as a complement of national census.
+It is also the first addition of longitudinal study data to SPENSER, increasing the potential customisation of scenarios.

 ## Data
 ### Census